rednafi/py-vscode/docs/files/code-runner.md

 * Write down your python code in the file
 * Press `ctrl+alt+N` to run the code via Code Runner
 * You should see your results in the integrated terminal 🛬
+* To run only a selected lines of codes, select the lines you want to run and press `ctrl+alt+N`.

 ![Imgur](https://imgur.com/oD19vWb.png)